lusakasa/loony/README.md

-# JSDSL
+# Loony

-JSDSL is a proof-of-concept library for building Javascript DSLs.
+Loony is a proof-of-concept library for building Javascript DSLs.

 First you define your language using [nearely](https://github.com/kach/nearley).
 Then you write *programs* with method chaining and recursive tagged template calls.